solita/ara-etp/e2e-tests/cypress/README.md

 > **NB:** The `e2e Docker stack` might not yet use all of the components (mpollux, minio, etc.)
 > correctly.
 Typically you can fix this by making their location (e.g. localhost:1234) configurable
-> throught an environment variable and setting it to the conainer's name (e.g. container:1234).
+> through an environment variable and setting it to the container's name (e.g. container:1234).

 Best practises can be found at https://docs.cypress.io/guides/references/best-practices